Testing Center (T.2800) hours

-- No children are allowed in the Testing Center and they must be supervised at all times while at MCTC.
+- No children are allowed in the Testing Center and must be supervised at all times while on campus

 After taking the tests

-You receive your scores immediately after all tests are done.
+- You will receive your scores immediately after all tests are done.

 - While you’re still at the Testing Center, you will receive information for setting up an orientation-registration session.
 At orientation, academic advisors will help you choose and register for classes based on your test scores.